 landscapes on detail rather than on scale.

-In the third volume, Margaret Wall will provide a step-by-step guide to writing Chinese phrases in Slender Gold script.
+In the third volume, Margaret Wall provides a step-by-step guide to writing 40 Chinese phrases in the elegant Slender Gold script.